-All course rotations are posted on The Seattle School website.
-Questions regarding course rotations can be addressed through individual advising appointments with the Registrar.
-Individual advising appointments with the Registrar are also available to ensure that students meet all degree requirements for graduation.
+Course rotations are posted on The Seattle School website.
+Questions regarding course rotations are addressed through individual advising appointments with the Registrar/Associate Dean of Academic Administration or the Associate Registrar.
+Individual advising appointments with the Registrar/Associate Dean of Academic Administration or the Associate Registrar are also available to ensure that students meet all degree requirements for graduation.
 If a student chooses to change degree programs, it will require an advising appointment with a faculty member and the faculty member's signature on the Change of Degree Program form.